-When you try to install Windows 10 using bootable media; you may run into issues where the system will not recognize the new media or will return errors such as Installation failed due to GUID Partition Table
+When you attempt to install Windows 10 using bootable media, you may encounter issues where the system does not recognize the new media or returns errors such as ‘Installation failed due to GUID Partition Table.’

 Here are two simple ways to create bootable media on Windows 10.

-Using Microsoft Media Creation Tool
+Using the Microsoft Media Creation Tool.

-Using Rufus to Install Windows
+Using Rufus to Install Windows.

 First of all, head over to this website (here).
-Now once you are on that website you will have to press the following set of keys “CTRL + SHIFT + I”.
-Once you do that it should open the Inspect Element tool.
-Now click on the Mobile option to emulate the mobile version of this website and then reload the page.
+Now, once you are on that website, you will have to press the following set of keys: “CTRL + SHIFT + I.” Once you do that, it should open the Inspect Element tool.
+Now, click on the Mobile option to emulate the mobile version of this website, and then reload the page.

-Once the page is reloaded the website should be a Mobile Version.
-Now simply select Windows 10 and then select your Language then click “Confirm”.
-It should load the next page for you where it will ask you which architecture of Windows would you like to download.
-Simply select the suitable one for you and download the ISO
+Once the page reloads, the website should display the mobile version.
+Now, simply select ‘Windows 10’, then choose your language and click ‘Confirm‘.
+The next page should load, asking you which architecture of Windows you would like to download.
+Simply select the appropriate one for your needs and begin downloading the ISO.

-- Check to Create a bootable disk and ensure that the ISO Image is selected from the drop-down, use the small drive icon to locate and choose the image.
+- Check ‘Create a bootable disk’ and ensure that the ‘ISO Image’ is selected from the drop-down menu.
+Use the small drive icon to locate and choose the image.